c3mb0/beter/README.md

 # beter

 Don't get lost going up the stack!
 Works with custom errors, and doesn't require too much modification around your existing code.
+Just wrap all returned errors with `b.E()` and assert the returned error to `*b.B` when you would like to access details about the stack that returned the first error.

 ## Example